 Websites require domain names.
 Aim to pick one that’s easy-to-find, and fits your brand name as closely as possible.
 Although .com is the most common domain ending, there are numerous others depending where you are based, alongside tailored options for online retailers, such as .shop.
 Make sure to register an email too, which you can do using G Suite (a Google product), or numerous other services.
 That way, when customers get in contact everything is going through the same domain (instead of Gmail, or Yahoo, etc.), which looks more professional.

-When it comes to building an eCommerce website, you have a wide variety of options.
+When it comes to building an eCommerce website, you have a wide variety of options to choose the best website development services.
 You might want to start on another platform, such as Etsy, eBay and Amazon.
-But at the same time, you’d benefit enormously from having your own website too, especially if you want to grow and scale, and not have another company cut into your profit margins.
+But at the same time, you’d benefit enormously from having your own website, too, especially if you want to grow and scale and not have another company cut into your profit margins.

 There are a number of well-known eCommerce website builder platforms you could take a closer look at: Magento, WooCommerce, and BigCommerce.
 Another option is to use a drag-and-drop website builder that comes with an eCommerce plugin, such as Squarespace, Wix, or numerous others.

 What about WordPress?
-That’s another option, providing you've got some confidence and experience building websites from scratch.
+That’s another option, provided you've got some confidence and experience building websites from scratch.